What to see in India in 2 weeks?

 The official e-visa site run by the government is https://indianvisaonline.gov.in/.

 Do I need travel insurance for India?

 India is a cheap country to travel to and also the costs for healthcare are cheaper compared to many other destinations.
 This may have you wonder if taking out travel insurance is really necessary for your trip to India.

 Travel insurance also covers more than only medical treatments.
-You can turn to you travel insurance if your camera, notebook or smartphone gets damaged or stolen.
+You can turn to your travel insurance if your camera, notebook, or smartphone gets damaged or stolen.
 Travel insurance will reimburse you if you can’t leave on your trip because of an emergency at home or if you need to end your trip early.

 Drawing up a travel insurance policy may seem expensive at first but it can potentially save you a significant sum, significantly more than the small insurance fee.
 Good travel insurance, such as the one from World Nomads, covers the things we mentioned above and even more.